ublue-os/website/docs/making-your-own.md

 ## Modification

-!!! note
+!!! warning "Attention"

-    The best place to find information about customizing your repo based on the `startingpoint` template is documentation in the [`README`](https://github.com/ublue-os/startingpoint) and [`recipe.yml`](https://github.com/ublue-os/startingpoint/blob/template/recipe.yml) files.
+    The best place to find information about customizing your image if it's based on the `startingpoint` template is the documentation in the [`README`](https://github.com/ublue-os/startingpoint) and [`recipe.yml`](https://github.com/ublue-os/startingpoint/blob/template/recipe.yml) files.

-1. Edit `recipe.yml` to modify your image
+* Edit `recipe.yml` to modify your image
     - You can configure what packages to install, what to name the image, with more information inside the file
-1. Add scripts for more in-depth changes that will be executed at the build step.
+* Add scripts for more in-depth changes that will be executed at the build step.
 Remember that files cannot be added under `/var`.
-1. After you've changed a few things and keep an eye on your Actions and Packages section of your repo, you'll generate a new image on every merge and additionally every day.
+* After you've changed a few things and keep an eye on your Actions and Packages section of your repo, you'll generate a new image on every merge and additionally every day.
+* Read the [best practices section](#best-practices) for DOs and DONTs.
-1. Hang out in the [discussions forums](https://github.com/orgs/ublue-os/discussions) with others to share tips and get help, enjoy!
+* Hang out in the [discussions forums](https://github.com/orgs/ublue-os/discussions) with others to share tips and get help, enjoy!

 ## Local Testing
 see [Local Testing](/local-testing)